helenmand/TDT4310/exercises/LAB_1.md

 We can continue the n-gram model infinitely (4-grams, 5-grams, ...)

-3. Explain why we should avoid too large values for $n$
-4. What do you think happens when we select a large $n$ value for a small corpus?
+3. What issues may occur if we select a large $n$ value for a small corpus?
+What would you guess to be ideal for a smart keyboard?

 ## 3) Introduction to word representations
 Word representations, or word embeddings, are a way to represent words as vectors.
 Word vectors will be described in greater detail later in the course.